betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 this, and indeed there is research that says that this kind of "[reflective writing](https://en.wikipedia.org/wiki/Reflective_writing)" leads to deeper learning of processes and practice.
-At the end of the day, it is about *forcing* ourselves to be introspective and learn how we, as software engineers, operate.
+At the end of the day, what's important is *forcing* ourselves to be introspective and learn how we, as software engineers, operate.